PostHog/posthog.com/contents/docs/cdp/avo-inspector.md

 Avo maintains robust [documentation about integrating PostHog and Avo](https://www.avo.app/docs/workspace/connect-inspector-to-posthog).

-### Who maintains this app?
+### Who maintains this destination?

-This app is maintained by the community.
-If you have issues with the app not functioning as intended, please [let us know](http://app.posthog.com/home#supportModal)!
+This destination is maintained by the community.
+If you have issues with it not functioning as intended, please [let us know](http://app.posthog.com/home#supportModal)!

-### What if I have feedback on this app?
+### What if I have feedback on this destination?

 We love feature requests and feedback!
 Please [tell us what you think](http://app.posthog.com/home#supportModal)! to tell us what you think.